-History of LALS at UIC
+History of LALS

-History of LALS at UIC: A Program Birthed in the Maelstrom of Change
+History of LALS at UIC: A Program Birthed in the Maelstrom of Change Heading link

 In 1967 Puerto Rican students organized at Tuley High School in Humboldt Park and Mexican students at Harrison High.
 They drew strength from neighborhood organizations newly mobilized around issues of education, health care, immigration, housing, day care, work, welfare and police brutality.
 Here, new actors (students, mothers, nuns, priests, Vietnam vets, gang members, university professors, and teachers) shared fresh ways of seeing and acting.
 Federal government anti-poverty grants provided support.
 Inspiration came from sister movements: Black Panther community programs, Corky Gonzalez’s Crusade for Justice out of Denver, and Chicano blow outs in the schools of East Los Angeles.
 Eventually during the 1970s, Chicago protestors renamed two high schools, Roberto Clemente in Humboldt Park and Benito Juarez in Pilsen, and opened two alternative high schools, the Rafael Cancel Miranda High School and Latino Youth Alternative High School, all attentive to Latin American language, histories, cultures, and social Issues.